Al-Mo'ez

 Al-Mo'ez Street location

-Islamic culture in Egypt, in addition to being a very
+Islamic culture in Egypt and a very

 archaeologists, it is the biggest open-air museum of Islamic monuments in the